Frontiers Forum Deep Dive series

 Geoengineering: solutions or distractions to the climate crisis?

-Our expert panel will also discuss how these initiatives may detract from achieving Net Zero, by diverting time, funding, and attention from efforts toward achieving deep decarbonization.
+Our expert panel discuss how these initiatives may detract from achieving Net Zero, by diverting time, funding, and attention from efforts toward achieving deep decarbonization.

 Agenda